Control of three dimensional water waves: Introduction

 \begin{remark} We shall only prove the existence of the solution $ (\eta,\psi) $, by an iterative construction performed in Section~\ref{sec:iteration}, because the uniqueness is a consequence of~\cite{ABZ-Surface-Tension}. \end{remark}

 This is a natural control result for a quasi-linear physical equation.
-Although many works have been done in the control theory of nonlinear equations, including equations describing water waves in some asymptotic regions, like the Benjamin-Ono equation, the Korteweg–de Vries equation, the nonlinear Schr\"{o}dinger equation, etc., the only work so far for the full water wave model is done by Alazard, Baldi and Han-Kwan~\cite{ABH-Control}, who proves the exact controllability for the system~\eqref{eq:equation-water-wave} on~$ \Torus^1 $.
+Although many works have been done in the control theory of nonlinear equations, including equations describing water waves in some asymptotic regions, like the Benjamin--Ono equation, the Korteweg--de Vries equation, the nonlinear Schr\"{o}dinger equation, etc., the only work so far for the full water wave model is done by Alazard, Baldi and Han-Kwan~\cite{ABH-Control}, who proves the exact controllability for the system~\eqref{eq:equation-water-wave} on~$ \Torus^1 $.
 Our Theorem~\ref{thm:main} extends their result to higher dimensions.

 A main ingredient in~\cite{ABH-Control} is Ingham's inequality, which is a tool specific to $ d=1 $.
 To tackle the lack of such estimate in higher dimensions, we have to distinguish the high frequency regime and the low frequency regime.
-The high frequency regime requires to implement in this quasi-linear framework the semi-classical approach (see Lebeau~\cite{Lebeau-Control-Schrodinger}, Burq-Zworski~\cite{BZ-Control-Schrodinger}), while the low frequency regime is studied by the uniqueness-compactness argument (see Bardos-Lebeau-Rauch~\cite{BLR}).
+The high frequency regime requires to implement in this quasi-linear framework the semi-classical approach (see Lebeau~\cite{Lebeau-Control-Schrodinger}, Burq--Zworski~\cite{BZ-Control-Schrodinger}), while the low frequency regime is studied by the uniqueness-compactness argument (see Bardos--Lebeau--Rauch~\cite{BLR}).
 It has to be noticed that the usual Carleman estimates do not seem to apply to the paradifferential context we are working with, and this uniqueness result has to be proven by a different method.